Low base effect: Dr Reddy’s PAT zooms nine fold to 959 Cr in Q4 | Headlines

 He further said the strong financial performance reflected in strong cash flows.
 The drug maker currently has over Rs 5000 crore cash surplus in the Balance Sheet.
 The Board has recommended payment of a dividend of Rs.
 40 per equity share of face value Rs 5 each (800 per cent of face value) for the year ended March 31, 2023 subject to approval of the shareholders of the company.

-The revenues from global generics in North America during the fourth quarter stood at Rs 2532 crore a YoY growth of 27 per cent.
-Dr Reddy’s during the quarter, launched six new products taking the total launches of the year to 25 products.
+The revenues from global generics during the fourth quarter stood at Rs.
+2530 crore a YoY growth of 27 per cent.
+Dr Reddy's during the quarter, launched six new products taking the total launches of the year to 25 products.

 Sales from India witnessed 17 per cent growth at Rs 1,280 crore attributable to increase in prices of the existing products, along with additional revenues from the launch of new products.